Pythagorean theorem: Inverse Pythagorean theorem

 where the denominators are squares and also for a heptagonal triangle whose sides p, q, r are square numbers.

 Incommensurable lengths

 One of the consequences of the Pythagorean theorem is that line segments whose lengths are incommensurable (so the ratio of which is not a rational number) can be constructed using a straightedge and compass.
-Pythagoras' theorem enables construction of incommensurable lengths because the hypotenuse of a triangle is related to the sides by the square root operation.
+Pythagoras's theorem enables construction of incommensurable lengths because the hypotenuse of a triangle is related to the sides by the square root operation.